General Grant Grove: Fire management, a brief history

 Fire management has always been a vital issue in park management, although fire policy has changed dramatically since the park's inception.
 While current management practices in General Grant Grove include prescribed burns, fire suppression was actively followed in the park's early years.
 In fact, the Army practiced active suppression of fires from the groves' inception, which resulted in a brush buildup throughout the grove.
 In electing to suppress fires, the Army kept with early 20th century practices of fire control.
 Since consistent fire maintains the health of a forest ecosystem, the Army and the State of California's practice of fire suppression endangered the grove risk of extensive habitat loss through fire.
 The creation of the National Park Service in 1916 did not alter fire control policies.
 The Leopold Report, however, soon did transform fire policy in Kings Canyon.
 In fact, Dr. Leopold used the sequoia groves in Kings Canyon as evidence of the need for proscribed burning and improved management practices.
 The 1964 Wilderness Act confirmed the findings of the Leopold Report and mandated controlled burning in the national parks and national forests, including Kings Canyon.
 As such, the National Park Service reintroduced fire into the grove as a natural process to prevent brush build up.
-By 1972, Kings Canyon had implemented a proscribed burn plan that spanned the entire park, including General Grant Grove.
+By 1972, Kings Canyon had implemented a prescribed burn plan that spanned the entire park, including General Grant Grove.
 Controlled burns today remain a vital part of the National Park Service's efforts to manage Kings Canyon and General Grant Grove.